Gabriel Quak

-Gabriel Quak Jun Yi (郭俊谊, born 22 December 1990) is a Singaporean professional footballer who plays as a forward for Singapore Premier League side Hougang United and the Singapore national team.
+Gabriel Quak Jun Yi (郭俊谊, born 22 December 1990) is a Singaporean former professional footballer who played as a winger.
+He represented the Singapore national team.

 Club career

 Young Lions

-Quak began his professional football career with Under-23 side Young Lions in the S.League in 2008.
+Gabriel began his professional football career with Young Lions in the 2008 S.League season.
+On 19 February, he make his professional debut coming on a substitution in a match against Sengkang Punggol.
+Gabriel scored his first career goal in a 3–1 lost against Super Reds on 26 May.

-Quak was one of the Young Lions players involved in an on-pitch fight with Beijing Guoan Talent players in their S.League match on 7 September 2010.
+Gabriel was one of the Young Lions players involved in an on-pitch fight with Beijing Guoan Talent players in their S.League match on 7 September 2010.
 He was charged by the Football Association of Singapore (FAS) for gross misconduct and bringing the game into disrepute and was banned for four months and fined S$1,000 for his part in the brawl.
 Quak missed the 2010 Asian Games as a result of the ban.

 LionsXII

-In December 2011, the FAS announced that Quak was to join the newly formed LionsXII for the 2012 Malaysia Super League.
+On 5 December 2011, the FAS announced that Gabriel was to join the newly formed LionsXII for the 2012 Malaysia Super League.
 National service commitments however meant that Quak failed to make a single appearance throughout the 2012 season.
 He was de-registered in the mid-season transfer window.

-Quak returned to the LionsXII squad for the 2013 season.
+Gabriel returned to the LionsXII squad for the 2013 season.
 He made his long-awaited debut against PKNS on 15 January.
 He made 15 appearances in all competitions as the Lions won the 2013 Malaysia Super League.